 - expressive arts and design

-The assessment is based on classroom observation – your child won’t be tested.
+The children will also be assessed at the end of the school year.
+This assessment is based on classroom observation – your child won’t be tested.
 It uses the early learning goals, which can be found in the early years framework.